blitline-dev/blitline-dev.github.io/articles/zipping.md

 <br/>

 Yes.
-That's a longer topic than can be convered here.
+That's a longer topic than can be covered here.
 Please write us if you are interested and we will tell you how.